 An integrated examination of the dominant ideas and values of Western culture during the 18th and 19th centuries as expressed in art, literature, music, philosophy, religion, and architecture.
-Prerequisite: HUM 101.
-(1st)
+Prerequisite: HUM 101. (alternate Fall)

 HUM 325 Humanities: The Modern World (3)